-These ads can include your app icon and an "installed" badge to show users that this is for an app that they already have installed.
+These ads can include your app icon and an "installed" badge to show users this is for an app they already have installed.
 You add a few descriptive lines, and you also customise the text of a button to take people into your app.
 The button leads users to your deep link.

-When you create your app engagement ads and enter your deep link, click on Test App URI to test your deep link on a mobile device by scanning a QR code.
+When you create your app engagement ads and enter your deep link, click Test App URI to test your deep link on a mobile device by scanning a QR code.
 Test your link on the developer site

 Targeting your ads

 Sometimes targeting data doesn’t work perfectly – for example, someone may uninstall your app without you receiving a notification.
 If someone who doesn’t have your app installed sees your ad, then the ad will appear as an app install ad with an "Install" button that sends users to the app store.
-You can see how frequently people have downloaded your app as a result of these ads in your conversion reports.
+You can see how frequently people downloaded your app as a result of these ads in your conversion reports.